A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Numerical approximation

 The first numerical example concerns the evolution of an initial connected set.
-For each Cahn--Hilliard model, we plot on figure \eqref{fig_test2} the phase field function $u_2^{n} + 2 u_3^{n}$ computed at different times $t$.
+For each Cahn--Hilliard model, we plot on Figure~\ref{fig_test2} the phase field function $u_2^{n} + 2 u_3^{n}$ computed at different times $t$.
 Each experiment is performed using the same numerical parameters: $N = 2^8$, $\varepsilon = \delta_x$, $\delta_t = \varepsilon^4$, $\alpha = 2$, $m=1$, and $\beta= 2/\varepsilon^2$.

-The first and second lines on \eqref{fig_test2} correspond respectively to the solution $u$ given by the \MCH \ model and the \NMNCH \ model.
-Notice that the numerical experiments obtained using the \MCH \ model and the \NMNCH \ model are very similar and should give a good approximation of the surface diffusion flow.
+The first and second lines of Figure~\ref{fig_test2} correspond to the solutions given by the \MCH ~and the \NMNCH ~models, respectively.
+Notice that the numerical experiments obtained with both models are very similar and should give a good approximation of the surface diffusion flow.
 In addition, for each model, the stationary flow limit appears to correspond to a ball of the same mass as that of the initial set. \\

-To illustrate the asymptotic expansion performed in Section \ref{Sec:AsymptoticSection}, we plot on \eqref{fig_test2_profile} (first two pictures) the slice $x_1 \mapsto u_1(x_1,0)$ at the final time $T = 10^{-4}$.
-The profile associated to the \MCH \ model is plotted in red and clearly indicates that the solution $u$ does not remain in the interval $[0,1]$ with an overshoot of order $O(\varepsilon)$.
-In contrast, the profile obtained using the \NMNCH \ model (in green) seems to be very close to $q$ and remains in $[0,1]$ up to an error of order $O(\varepsilon^2)$.
-Finally, we plot the evolution of the Cahn--Hilliard energy along the flow for each model on the last picture of \eqref{fig_test2_profile}.
+To illustrate the asymptotic expansion performed in Section \ref{Sec:AsymptoticSection}, we plot on Figure~\ref{fig_test2_profile} (first two pictures) the slice $x_1 \mapsto u_1(x_1,0)$ at the final time $T = 10^{-4}$.
+The profile associated to the \MCH ~model is plotted in red and clearly indicates that the solution $u$ does not remain in the interval $[0,1]$ with an overshoot of order $O(\varepsilon)$.
+In contrast, the profile obtained using the \NMNCH ~ model (in green) seems to be very close to $q$ and remains in $[0,1]$ up to an error of order $O(\varepsilon^2)$.
+Finally, we plot the evolution of the Cahn--Hilliard energy along the flow for each model on the last picture of Figure~\ref{fig_test2_profile}.
 We can clearly observe a decrease of the energy in each case.\\

-In conclusion, this first numerical experiment confirms the asymptotic expansion obtained in the previous section, and highlights the interest of our \NMNCH \ model to approximate surface diffusion flows.
+In conclusion, this first numerical experiment confirms the asymptotic expansion obtained in the previous section, and highlights the interest of our \NMNCH ~model to approximate surface diffusion flows.